theOGognf/finagg/docs/walkthroughs.rst

 On top of this simplification, :data:`finagg.sec.feat.quarterly` provides another method and convenience for normalizing quarterly financial data.
-:attr:`~finagg.sec.feat.refined.quarterly_.Quarterly.normalized` normalizes
+:attr:`finagg.sec.feat.Quarterly.normalized` normalizes
 quarterly financial data using quarterly financial data from all the other companies within the target company's industry.
 For example, Lowe's' financial data would be used to normalize Home Depot's financial data such that all columns have zero mean and unit variance.
-:attr:`~finagg.sec.feat.refined.quarterly_.Quarterly.normalized` also has
+:attr:`finagg.sec.feat.Quarterly.normalized` also has
 similar workflow to :data:`finagg.sec.feat.quarterly`.

 >>> finagg.sec.feat.quarterly.normalized.install({"MSFT"})